opensanctions/yente/README.md

       - sanctions
 ```

-In order for `yente` to import a custom dataset, it must be formatted as a line-based feed of [FollowTheMoney](https://docs.alephdata.org/developers/followthemoney) entities.
-There are various ways to produce FtM data, but the most convenient is [importing structured data via a mapping specification](https://docs.alephdata.org/developers/mappings) and the `ftm` set of command-line tools.
+In order for `yente` to import a custom dataset, it must be formatted as a line-based JSON feed of [FollowTheMoney](https://docs.alephdata.org/developers/followthemoney) entities.
+There are various ways to produce FtM data, but the most convenient is [importing structured data via a mapping specification](https://docs.alephdata.org/developers/mappings) using the `ftm` set of command-line tools.
 This allows reading data from a CSV file or SQL database and converting each row into entities.
 Don't forget to `ftm aggregate` your custom data before indexing it in `yente`!

 ### Using the Statement API